rdbende/porcu-sv-ttk/README.md

 Copy `sun_valley_ttk.py` into Porcupine's extra plugins directory.

 The `ttk_themes` plugin might need to be disabled, as sv-ttk can conflict with it.

+You can select the theme in the settings dialog.
+Don't use the `UI themes` menu for that, as sv-ttk doesn't work that way, and will raise an error.